zetalex/DPB2_App/README.md

 As it has been mentioned previuously, the HKK project involves research institutes from all over the world, which are in charge of different tasks within the project whether they are related to physics, electronics or any other relevant field.
 The project tasks have been divided in 7 different FD (Far Detector) groups.

 This TFG is developed inside of the FD4 group as our group in the I3M at the UPV belongs to this FD group.
-FD4 group tasks focus on developing electronics front-end inside the vessel so as to be able to gather information from the sensors, transform it in order to allow the processing unit to process the data properly.
+FD4 group tasks focus on developing electronics front-end inside the vessel for the inner detector of the observatory so as to be able to gather information from the sensors, transform it in order to allow the processing unit to process the data properly.

 ![Diagram of communication between the different modules of the vessel](/DBP2_App/doc/diag/Bloques_Vasija.jpg)
 <figcaption>Diagram of communication between the different modules of the vessel</figcaption>.